latestchatty/latest-chatty-ios/README.md

 4.11.2
 ====
-- Stopped ghost bottom bar on some screens from rendering
+- Stopped line at bottom of some screens from rendering

 4.11.1
 ====